miguelromerogutierrez/learning-react-with-samples/src/pages/social-cards/README.md

   }

   render() {
-    // this ternary condition help us to show a spinner
+    // this ternary condition helps us to show a spinner
     // until we get the cards data return this.state.cardsData.length === 0
       ? <Spinner />